DART First State: Paratransit service

 DART First State offers paratransit service for people with disabilities who are unable to use fixed-route bus service in accordance with the Americans with Disabilities Act (ADA).
 Paratransit trips that begin and end within 3/4 mi of fixed-route bus service when such service operates are considered ADA Paratransit trips while all other trips are considered non-ADA Demand Response trips.

 Rail service

-DART First State, through DelDOT, subsidizes the segment of the Wilmington/Newark Line of SEPTA Regional Rail within the state of Delaware.
+DART First State, through DelDOT, funds the segment of the Wilmington/Newark Line of SEPTA Regional Rail within the state of Delaware.
 SEPTA operates the service under contract with DART First State.
 Signage at the Delaware stations differs from that at other SEPTA Regional Rail stations, as the stations are owned by DART First State and not SEPTA.
 These trains originate in Philadelphia and operate to Wilmington station in Wilmington, with an intermediate stop at Claymont station.
-A few rush-hour trains continue on to Newark station in Newark, with an intermediate stop at Churchmans Crossing station, located near the Delaware Park horse racing track and casino.
-SEPTA service in Delaware consists of 41 trains on weekdays, 8 trains on Saturdays, and 7 trains on Sundays.
+Some weekday rush-hour trains continue on to Newark station in Newark, with an intermediate stop at Churchmans Crossing station, located near the Delaware Park horse racing track and casino.